Floating 0 Mosaic Substrates

 You'll be able to view the videos in one of two ways:

 1. Facebook private group.
-If you are on FB, you'll need to friend me.
-Once that is done, I'll be able to add you to the group.
-Once inside, you'll be able to view all of the videos, post questions and pics and see other members' posts.
+You’ll simply find my group Floating O’s and ask to join.
+Once accepted, you'll be able to view all of the videos, post questions and pics and see other members' posts.
+And bonus: since the group’s inception, I’ve added content beyond ⭕️’s: exploring other shapes, and sculptural possibilities.
 I will administer the group on a daily basis, so your questions will be answered in a timely fashion by someone who has made a LOT of O's. :)

 2. Youtube.
-For youtube, I took all 6 videos and melded them together into a single 29-min video.
+For youtube, I combined all 6 videos into a single 29-min video.
 If you are a registered member of youtube, I'll be able to invite you to see them.
 Note: They are not available to the public; just to people who I've invited to see it.
-You must be logged-in to youtube with your gmail address to see them.
+You must be logged-in to youtube with your youtube-associated email address to see them.
 The only drawback to choosing youtube is there is no community space for us to post questions, answers, and pics.
 Youtube does not support comments on private videos. :-( So if you have any questions, please send me a message or email at susan [!at] scmosaics.com, and I will be happy to answer them in a timely manner (w/in 24 hours most of the time).

 A few notes and warnings: